Exar04/musit/README.md

 - Integrated user chat functionality where users can chat and see what their friends are listening to
 - Ambient shader for albums background based on album cover
 - Global Search in frontend with `command + k` which has `lazyload` functionality so that app doesn't get blocked
+- create a link to invite/add friend to your friend list
 ---
 Internals -
 - auth-db is running on port 27017